gabrielkrell/strain-rig/README.md

 5. You can check the latest output with `tail`:

    `tail output.txt`
 6. You can write to the Arduino like you would any file or device.
-For example, to move to the 3cm position:
+For example, to move up by 3cm:

    `echo "m3" > /dev/ttyACM0`